 This module explores the emergence of Anthropology as a discipline.
-It introduces students to the major figures, theories and approaches that have shaped Anthropology, both Sociocultural and Biological, over the past two centuries.
-It presents an historical outline of the major schools of thought and discusses the historical relationship between social, cultural and biological anthropology.
-It focuses on two major figures (Charles Darwin and Émile Durkheim) and on their theoretical legacies.
+It introduces students to the major figures, theories and approaches that have shaped Anthropology, both Sociocultural and Biological.
+It presents an historical outline of the major schools of thought and discusses the connections between social, cultural, and biological anthropology.
+It focuses on major figures who have contributed to, and shaped the discipline, and on their theoretical legacies.
 Students will be asked to think clearly and critically about the development of the discipline (with particular regard to colonialism and racism), and how Anthropological ideas have been applied and misapplied.

 Method of assessment